donxw/FunHouse_WeatherClock/README.md

       A strong high pressure system is around 30.4 inches of mercury.
 Anything above 30 is considered high pressure.
 Expect more warm weather.
       A typical low pressure system is around 29.5 inches of mercury.
 Anything below 29.9 is considered low pressure.
 Expect cooler weather.

+These barometer pressure weather predictions don't seem very accurate, but they are fun.
+Don't make any life altering plans based on these predictions :)